 As their name suggests, with fixed recurring payments, the amount charged is the same each month, no matter how much you use the service.

-This category includes streaming services such as Netflix and Spotify.
+This category includes streaming services and subscription businesses such as Netflix and Spotify.

 The underlying principle is that the quantity of a service (e.g., the number of episodes of a TV show you watch in a month) does not affect the price.